 When is Parsi New Year?

-Parsi New Year is a regional holiday celebrated in Maharashtra, India.
+Parsi New Year is a regional holiday celebrated on 17 August in Maharashtra, India.

-It is also known as 'Jamshedi Navroz' after the legendary King of Persia, Jamshed who started the Parsi Calendar.
+It is also known as 'Jamshedi Navroz' after the legendary King of Persia, Jamshed who started the Parsi Calendar and Navroz meaning 'new day'.

 Parsis follow the religion of Zoroastrianism, one of the oldest known monotheistic religions.
 It was founded by the Prophet Zarathustra in ancient Iran approximately 3500 years ago.